armollica/TableShaper/README.md

-# Tidy Table
+# TableShaper

-Command-line table processor.
+A command-line table processor.

 - <a href="#examples">Examples</a>
 - <a href="#install">Install</a>